cisagov/ScubaGear/baselines/powerbi.md

 ## 4. Power BI Service Principals

-Power BI supports the use of service principals to manage application identities.
-Service principals can use application programming interfaces (APIs) to access tenant-level features, which are controlled by Power BI service administrators and enabled for the entire agency or for agency security groups.
-Access of service principals can be controlled by creating dedicated security groups for them and using these groups in any Power BI tenant level-settings.
-If service principals are employed for Power BI, it is recommended that service principal credentials used for encrypting or accessing Power BI be stored in a Key Vault, with properly assigned access policies and regularly reviewed access permissions.
+Power BI supports using service principals to manage application identities.
+Service principals can use application programming interfaces (APIs) to access tenant-level features, controlled by Power BI service administrators and enabled for the entire agency or for agency security groups.
+Accessing service principals can be controlled by creating dedicated security groups for them and using these groups in any Power BI tenant level-settings.
+If service principals are employed for Power BI, it is recommended service principal credentials used for encrypting or accessing Power BI be stored in a Key Vault, with properly assigned access policies and regularly reviewed access permissions.